 - No one to learn from in my area.

 It can be expensive, but it should not be.
 If the cost seems high there might be reasons for that.
 Is it the rent?
-Is it a business minded sensei?
+Is it a business-minded sensei?
 Who knows.
 But if the cost is low and it is not manageable for you then you should have a talk with the sensei and see if you can still learn there.

-Reasons for self learning are usually just cop-outs.
+Reasons for self-learning are usually just cop-outs.

 Dangers are real.

-When a person trained in sword properly watches an untrained person attempt a technique there might be many little nitpicking things popping up in his mind.
+When a person trained in sword techniques properly watches an untrained person attempt a technique there might be many little nitpicking things popping up in his mind.
 One could argue that some of it does not matter much.
-However, there is real danger in not being taught properly.
+However, there is a real danger in not being taught properly.
 This danger is seen over and over again on many videos on Youtube.

 I have seen the gamut from near misses while using shinken (sharp swords) to a scratch up to hospital visits.
 Even permanent brain damage.

 Using a blunt sword is also dangerous.
 Those tips can go right through you.
-In fact someone died two years ago in Tokyo using a blunt sword that accidentally pierced his abdomen.
+In fact, someone died two years ago in Tokyo using a blunt sword that accidentally pierced his abdomen.

 Self-Learn Sword Valid Reasons.